Haitian Vodou: Soul and afterlife

+A Vodou temple in Croix des Mission, Haiti, photographed in 1980; images of Roman Catholic saints are visible on the walls.

 Vodou holds that Bondye created humanity in its image, fashioning humans from water and clay.
 It teaches the existence of a soul, usually called the nanm, or sometimes the espri, which is divided in two parts.
-One of these is the ti bonnanj ("little good angel"), understood as the conscience that allows an individual to engage in self-reflection and self-criticism.
+One of these is the ti bonnanj ("little good angel"), representing the conscience that allows an individual to engage in self-reflection and self-criticism.
 The other part is the gwo bonnanj ("big good angel") and this constitutes the psyche, source of memory, intelligence, and personhood.
-Both parts are believed to reside within an individual's head, although the gwo bonnanj is thought capable of leaving the head and travelling while a person sleeps.
+Both parts reside within an individual's head, although the gwo bonnanj can leave to travel while a person sleeps.

-Vodouists believe that every individual is connected to a specific lwa, regarded as their mèt tèt (master of the head).
-They believe that this lwa informs the individual's personality.
-Vodou holds that the identity of a person's tutelary lwa can be identified through divination or by consulting lwa when they possess other humans.
-Some of the religion's priests and priestesses are deemed to have "the gift of eyes", capable of seeing the identity of a person's tutelary lwa.

-Vodou holds that Bondye has preordained the time of everyone's death, but does not teach the existence of an afterlife realm akin to the Christian ideas of heaven and hell.
-Instead, a common belief is that at bodily death, the gwo bonnanj join the Ginen, or ancestral spirits, while the ti bonnanj proceeds to face judgement before Bondye.
+Vodou holds that Bondye has preordained the time of everyone's death.
+It does not teach the existence of an afterlife realm akin to the Christian heaven and hell; instead, a common belief is that at bodily death, the gwo bonnanj join the Ginen, or ancestral spirits, while the ti bonnanj faces judgement before Bondye.
 This idea of judgement is more common in urban areas, having been influenced by Roman Catholicism, while in the Haitian mountains it is more common for Vodouists to believe that the ti bonnanj dissolves into the navel of the earth nine days after death.

-The land of the Ginen is often identified as being located beneath the sea, under the earth, or above the sky.
-Some Vodouists believe that the gwo bonnanj stays in the land of the Ginen for a year and a day before being absorbed into the Gede family.
-However, Vodouists usually distinguish the spirits of the dead from the Gede proper, for the latter are lwa.
-Vodou also teaches that the dead continue to participate in human affairs, with these spirits often complaining that they suffer from hunger, cold, and damp, and thus requiring sacrifices from the living.
+The land of the Ginen is often identified as being beneath the sea, under the earth, or above the sky.
+Some Vodouists believe that the gwo bonnanj stays in the land of the Ginen for a year and a day before being absorbed into the Gede family, however Vodouists usually distinguish the spirits of the dead from the Gede proper.
+Vodou also teaches that the dead continue to participate in human affairs; these spirits often complain of suffering from hunger, cold, and damp, and thus request sacrifices from the living.